ciara-walton-09-27/ap-cs-project-site/README.md

 # ap-cs-project-site
-the website I built for my ap-cs class https://ciara-walton-09-27.github.io/ap-cs-project-site/
+This is the first website I have built using code. https://ciara-walton-09-27.github.io/ap-cs-project-site/